ARIZONA SUMMIT LAW SCHOOL

 What does the attorney-client relationship mean to you?

-As an attorney, I am not only a fierce advocate for my clients but also a counselor during times of great stress and uncertainty.
-From the onset, my clients know that I am always available during this process, which is why I provide my personal cell phone number in case of an emergency.
-Accidents and family disturbances can occur at any moment, so I try my best to always be available and advise clients and potential clients alike about what they need to do and how to protect themselves after an injury or loss.
-Throughout representation, I use my vast collection of experience in personal injury law, family law, and criminal law to dispel any confusion, establish realistic expectations, and educate clients about their available remedies.
+As an attorney, I am not only a fierce advocate but also a counselor for my clients during periods of great stress and uncertainty.
+From the beginning, my clients know that I am always available during this process, which is why I provide my personal cell phone number in case of an emergency.
+Accidents and family disturbances can occur at any moment, so I attempt to always be available and advise clients and potential clients alike about what they need to do and how to protect themselves after an injury, loss, or traumatic event.
+Throughout representation, I use my vast collection of experience in personal injury, family, and criminal law to dispel confusion, establish realistic expectations, and educate clients about all remedies.

 What makes you different from other attorneys?

 I am incredibly patient and strive to listen to and acknowledge the concerns of each client.
 After applying available remedies to these concerns and establishing realistic expectations, I then provide individualized, client-focused representation.
 Since not every case is the same and the needs of each client differ, I invest the time necessary during an initial consultation to ensure that the attorney-client relationship here is a good fit.
 If not, I will do my best to direct you to another attorney that may assist you.
 I am actively involved in each and every one of my cases, resolution- focused, and after spending years working for a District Court judge, I have witnessed firsthand the dangers of over-billing and outrageous attorney’s fees.
 I work tirelessly to obtain justice for my clients while also attempting to avoid emotionally exhausting and costly litigation.

 Is there one case you will always remember?